higherkindness/mu-scala/docs/src/main/tut/schema-evolution/index.md

 ---
 layout: docs
 title: Backward/Forward Data Evolution
-permalink: /docs/rpc/schema-evolution
+permalink: /schema-evolution
 ---

 # Backward/Forward Data Evolution

-This section is about how data flows through the network, and how are they encoded into bytes.
+This section is about how data flows through the network, and how are they encoded/decoded into/from bytes in both sides of the wire in a compatible way.

-[mu] brings the ability to encode data in bytes based on... (_to be continued_).
+Currently, [mu] brings the ability to encode data in bytes based on Avro and Protocol buffers.
+In the next sections, we are going to pass through both serialization standards to see how to preserve both forward and backward compatibility in your system:

 * [Avro](avro)
 * [Protocol Buffers](proto)